OpenTermsArchive/contrib-versions/Cloudant/Terms of Service.md

 *   use any robot, spider, other automatic device or program or manual process to copy or reproduce the Hosting Platform;

-*   interfere with the functionality of the Hosting Platform by (i) uploading, storing, emailing, posting, linking, transmitting, distributing, publishing or otherwise disseminating any material that contains software viruses, Trojan horses, worms, time bombs, or any other computer code, file or program designed to interrupt, destroy or limit the functionality of the Hosting Platform. (ii) disrupting the normal flow of the Hosting Platform, causing a screen to scroll faster than it can be usable or acting in a manner that limits other user’s use of the Hosting Platform. (iii) otherwise modifying the Hosting Platform or interfering or attempting to interfere with the proper operation of the Hosting Platform or the use of the Hosting Platform by third parties, including through the use of any device, software or routine. or (iv) using the Hosting Platform to disrupt the servers or networks connected to the web servers with respect to the Hosting Platform;
+*   interfere with the functionality of the Hosting Platform by (i) uploading, storing, emailing, posting, linking, transmitting, distributing, publishing or otherwise disseminating any material that contains software viruses, Trojan horses, worms, time bombs, or any other computer code, file or program designed to interrupt, destroy or limit the functionality of the Hosting Platform. (ii) disrupting the normal flow of the Hosting Platform, causing a screen to scroll faster than it can be usable or acting in a manner that limits other user's use of the Hosting Platform. (iii) otherwise modifying the Hosting Platform or interfering or attempting to interfere with the proper operation of the Hosting Platform or the use of the Hosting Platform by third parties, including through the use of any device, software or routine. or (iv) using the Hosting Platform to disrupt the servers or networks connected to the web servers with respect to the Hosting Platform;

 *   upload, store, post, email, transmit, distribute, publish or otherwise disseminate on or through the Hosting Platform (i) any information that is unlawful, harmful, threatening, abusive, harassing, tortuous, defamatory, vulgar, obscene, libelous or racially or ethnically objectionable, or promotes such activity. (ii) any unauthorized advertising, junk mail, spam, chain letters, or any other form of solicitation. or (iii) any information or content that, to the best of Subscriber's knowledge, infringes any patent, trademark, trade secret, or other proprietary rights or any contractual rights of any Party. or